JUDHAYAPRAKASH/Project-1/README.md

 ![Step 7 — Route 53 record](Route53.png)

-Suggested image: `assets/images/step7-route53.png` — show the Hosted Zone and the Alias record pointing to CloudFront.
+show the Hosted Zone and the Alias record pointing to CloudFront.

 ---